Pine Manor College offers the following majors:

 First Year Seminars

-Every student must complete the College Composition sequence with a passing grade or satisfy the requirement through a portfolio of work.
+Every student must complete the English Writing/College Composition sequence with a passing grade of C or higher or satisfy the requirement through a portfolio of work.

 Students are required to demonstrate competence in Quantitative Reasoning through the college assessment process or successful completion of a designated QR course.